lineality/Online_Voting_Using_One_Time_Pads/README.md

 University of North Carolina at Charlotte https://www.researchgate.net/publication/227617394_Roll_Off_at_the_Top_of_the_Ballot_Intentional_Undervoting_in_American_Presidential_Elections

-Another 'multifactor' check may be to both indicate a choice and give some information about that choice, e.g. option 2 and the first letter of that candidate's last name.
+Another ~'multifactor' check may be to both indicate a choice and give some information about that choice, e.g. option 2 and the first letter of that candidate's last name.
 If these do not match, the voter should be alerted to check their ballot selections.
 The voter, offline(enforced by software), scans (e.g. by taking a picture) the filled-out paper ballot.
+(Q: ...print formats...)

 Step 10: (Check Completed-Ballot for Errors)
 The voter confirms that the information in their (the voter's)  electronic scanned ballot is the same as the paper version of their (the voter's) filled out ballot.
 (Checking for errors.)
 (Note: Automated processes for checking ballots for standard mistakes.)